HamStudy/hamstudy-hambook/tech2026/content/Part 3. Appendix/0 Taking the 2022 exam after studying this book.md

 > **Key Information:** A LEO satellite is *a satellite in low earth orbit*. {{< link id="T8B10" >}}

-LEO stands for Low Earth Orbit—satellites that orbit relatively close to Earth.
+LEO stands for Low Earth Orbit — satellites that orbit relatively close to Earth.
 The newer pool adds detail about the ~100 minute orbital period.

 ---